NY Spine Medicine

 Procedure Preparation

-There is very little preparation for this procedure, in fact you may decide to go-ahead with this procedure during your initial consultation in our Midtown Manhattan outpatient clinic.
+There is very little preparation needed for this procedure.
+In fact, you may decide to go ahead with this procedure during your initial consultation in our Midtown Manhattan outpatient clinic.
 The procedure will be fully explained to you before you decide to proceed.

 If you come by car, you will need a driver to take you home after your appointment.
 You will be able to go home unaccompanied via subway or taxi.